falconair/falconair.github.com/_posts/2015-01-30-composingcontracts.md

 However, what happens if we want to add custom contracts?
 <img src="/assets/composingcontracts/composingcontractsumlwunknowns.png">

 Notice that the root Instrument object contains a 'value' method, which returns its current value.
 In most casses, each class will implement it's own valuation function.
-If, tomorrow, we discover a generelization, say Bond and anohter set of instruments can nicely fit under 'Fixed Incom' class, we will either be forced to break the existing hierarchy or ignore the new generelization.
+If, tomorrow, we discover a generalization, say Bond and another set of instruments can nicely fit under 'Fixed Income' class, we will either be forced to break the existing hierarchy or ignore the new generalization.

 ### The combinator way
 Peyton-Jones and Eber propose a completely different way of describing these contracts.
 They break up existing contracts into smaller components to find much more general and expressive pieces.
 When  combined, not only do these smaller units describe existing contracts, but are surprisingly effective at describing many custom and ad-hoc contracts.